-We find that mineral inclusions including quartz, feldspar, apatite, and zircon contribute significant amounts of 3He to magnetite grains, which, in the case of samples from the Whitewater site, can lead to an excess of a factor of four above the cosmogenically produced amount of 3He.
-These elevated concentrations are likely caused mainly by fissiogenic 3He from high-
+We find that mineral inclusions including quartz, feldspar, apatite, and zircon contribute significant amounts of He to magnetite grains, which, in the case of samples from the Whitewater site, can lead to an excess of a factor of four above the cosmogenically produced amount of He.
+These elevated concentrations are caused by radiogenic He from high-eU

-500 eU inclusions such as apatite and zircon, and implantation of 3He from inclusions with higher Li concentration as magnetite, such as quartz and other silicates, which contribute nucleogenic 3He and 3He from thermal neutron capture.
-We did not find any significant amount of 3He derived from fluid inclusions.
+455 inclusions such as apatite and zircon, and implantation of He from thermal neutron production on inclusions with higher Li concentration as magnetite, such as quartz and other silicates.
+We did not find any significant amount of He derived from fluid inclusions.

-Contribution of 3He from mineral inclusions can be prevented by screening magnetic separates using microCT and selecting only those grains without inclusions for analysis.
-The largest contribution of grains deemed to be suitable in this study was
+Contribution of He from mineral inclusions can be prevented by screening magnetic separates using microCT and selecting only those grains without inclusions for analysis.
+Most grains deemed to be suitable in this study were found to have grain

-505 derived from grain diameters of 400-800 μm through a combination of a large mass and few inclusions.
-Knowledge of the U and Li concentrations of the magnetite grains is important to assess the nucleogenic, CTN, and fissiogenic components of the 3He in the sample.
-Correcting the measured 3He concentrations for non-cosmogenic nuclide production of 3He improved the scatter of the depth profile.
+460 diameters of 400-800 μm.
+Knowledge of the U and Li concentrations of the magnetite grains are important to assess the nucleogenic, CTN, and radiogenic components of the He in the sample.
+Correcting the measured He concentrations for non-cosmogenic production of He improved the scatter of the depth profile.

-We calibrated the production rate of 3He in magnetite by comparing corrected 3He concentrations to an existing depth profile

-510 of 10Be and 26Al in quartz.
-This yielded a 3He production rate in magnetite of 116 ± 13 at g-1 a-1 (2 σ) at sea level and high latitude, which is within uncertainty of previous calibrations of magnetite (Kober et al., 2005) and the average cosmogenic 3He production rate in silicates (Martin et al., 2017).
+We calibrated the production rate of He in magnetite by comparing corrected He concentrations to an existing depth profile of Be and Al in quartz.
+This yielded a He production rate in magnetite of 116±13 at g-1 a-1 (2σ) at sea level and high latitude, which is comparable to previous calibrations (Kober et al., 2005).

-By screening magnetite separates using microCT to select only inclusion-free grains and accounting for non-spallation production, 3He in magnetite can be used as a robust tool for in-situ and detrital cosmic-ray exposure studies.
-The microCT-

-515 screening technique might also help to improve the quality of cosmogenic 3He measurements of other opaque phases.
+By screening magnetite separates using microCT to select only inclusion-free grains and accounting for non-cosmogenic production, He in magnetite can be used as a robust tool for in-situ and detrital cosmic-ray exposure studies.
+This technique might also help to improve the quality of cosmogenic He measurements of other opaque phases.